deckhouse/deckhouse/docs/documentation/pages/installing/README.md

 - `<DECKHOUSE_REVISION>` — edition of Deckhouse: `ee` for Enterprise Edition and `ce` for Community Edition;
 - `<MOUNT_OPTIONS>` — options for mounting files in the installer container, such as:
   - SSH authentication keys;
-  - pre-made installation and resource configuration files;
+  - config file;
-  - kubectl configuration file (to install to an existing cluster), etc.
+  - resource file, etc.

 Here is an example of a command to run the installer container: